esper-io/console_docs/docs/apps/control.md

 ![](./images/control/2-organize.png)

-Step 3: Any app listed in the collections on this page will show up in the Google Play Store app on the device.
+Step 3: Any application listed in the collections on this page will show up in the Google Play Store app on the device.

 ![](./images/control/3-applist.png)

-To remove an app from the collection displayed, click the (x) icon above and to the right of its icon.
+To remove an application from the collection displayed, click the (x) icon above and to the right of its icon.

 ![](./images/control/4-remove.png)

-To add an app to this collection, click + Add Apps
+To add an application to this collection, click + Add Apps

 ![](./images/control/5-add.png)